eXept Software AG Logo

 Here, based on the assumption that division of zero by zero generates a NaN

-(which is defined as sch in the IEEE standard).
+(which is defined as such in the IEEE standard).

-If a subclass does not, it needs to generate a NaN differently
+If a subclass does not, it has to redefine this method and generate a NaN differently

 ShortFloat NaN